jeffreyvarner/CHEME-2880-S15-MAB-MODEL/README.md

 ####I don't have MATLAB.
 Where can I get it or do I need to buy it?
 You don't have to buy MATLAB.
 MATLAB is installed in the computer labs on campus (including Olin library).
 A listing of the computer labs and their respective software can be found [here](http://mapping.cit.cornell.edu/publiclabs/map/)
+You can also execute the model code using Octave, an open source clone of MATLAB.
+Octave is free, and available for both Windows and OSX.
+Octave can downloaded from [Octave Forge](http://octave.sourceforge.net).

 ####How do we execute the simulation code and what gets returned?
 The model code is executed from the MATLAB command prompt using the __EvaluateModelEquations.m__ script.
 EvaluateModelEquations takes your feeding profile, solves the